top of page

 For further inspiration to engage in regenerative gardening, check out this video from “Kiss the Ground.”

-Watch for the HOPE Soil team's next program on Carbon Sequestration
+Watch for the HOPE Soil team's next program in fall 2023.

 VA Tech Soil.png